awsdocs/amazon-eks-user-guide/doc_source/calico.md

    kubectl apply -f https://docs.projectcalico.org/v3.1/getting-started/kubernetes/tutorials/stars-policy/policies/allow-ui-client.yaml
    ```

-1. Refresh your browser, and you can see that the management UI can reach the nodes again, but the nodes cannot communicate with each other\.
+1. Refresh your browser\.
+You see that the management UI can reach the nodes again, but the nodes cannot communicate with each other\.
 ![\[UI access network policy\]](http://docs.aws.amazon.com/eks/latest/userguide/images/stars-no-traffic.png)

-1. Apply the following network policy to allow traffic from the front\-end service to the back\-end service:
+1. Apply the following network policy to allow traffic from the frontend service to the backend service:

    ```
    kubectl apply -f https://docs.projectcalico.org/v3.1/getting-started/kubernetes/tutorials/stars-policy/policies/backend-policy.yaml
    ```

-1. Apply the following network policy to allow traffic from the `client` namespace to the front\-end service:
+1. Apply the following network policy to allow traffic from the `client` namespace to the frontend service:

    ```
    kubectl apply -f https://docs.projectcalico.org/v3.1/getting-started/kubernetes/tutorials/stars-policy/policies/frontend-policy.yaml